alica-labs/service-robot-ai/doc/eval/how_to_start_eval.md

 `ROBOT=donatello rosrun srg_base srg_base -m ServeMaster`

 In order to distinguish between with commensense and without commensense, you will need to modify and recompile the ObjectSearch.cpp file in the srg_agent package.
-In the ini(..) method you need to comment the initFringeWithProbableLocations() method.
+In the init(..) method you need to comment the initFringeWithProbableLocations() method.